 Where applicable, loads should be determined individually for each space; however with a central plant system, a block load should also be determined.
-Separate air handlers and distribution are usually used for each zone.
+Separate air handlers and distribution are typically used for each zone.

 In smaller facilities, or where individual room control is a factor, water source heat pumps are often considered.

-- Replace antiquated or inappropriate control systems.
+- Replace antiquated or inappropriate control systems